The laptop does not start and says bootmgr is missing. Bootmgr is Missing or Compressed - what to do? Checking BIOS boot devices

 • thirdly, incorrect actions in bios;

-• fourth, the virus.
+• fourthly, the virus.

 Effective methods to fix the problem